Skip to main content

 };

-Step 2: Create a Basic List
+Step 2: Write a Basic List

-Let's start by implementing a simple list page without search or filtering.
+First, let's implement a simple list page without search or filtering.

 Create a file in the src/pages/ directory: